About Us

 Our Department benefits from the lively mathematical community in the Boston area including the outstanding departments at Harvard and other nearby universities.

 The Clay Mathematics Institute is a wonderful resource for bringing visitors and hosting important colloquia and workshops.
 Weekly seminars are held at MIT; many organized by graduate students.
-Our annual Simons and Wiener Lecture series bring distinguished speakers on the latest developments.
+Our annual Simons Lecture series brings distinguished speakers on the latest developments.

 Staff

 Our excellent staff help us run the Department.
-Most of them can be found in Department Headquarters (2-236), in the Undergraduate Office (2-108) or in the Graduate Office (2-233).
+Most of them can be found in Department Headquarters and in the Math Academic Services office.